 “2011년 한 해 동안 귀하가 폐사에 보내 주신 사랑에 감사드립니다.”

-“Thank you for the love you have shared with our company during the 2011 year.”
-(Gotta love that "love" word there!)
+“Thank you for the interest you showed our company during 2011.”

 But this is what it really says: